 - Suppresses the immune system and prepares the body to accept the new donor stem cells.

 Stem Cell Transplantation

 In certain circumstances, use of higher doses of chemotherapy or radiation therapy may be used to treat non-Hodgkin's lymphoma.

-In stem cell transplantation, before a patient begins radiation or chemotherapy doctors give the patient a medication to increase the number of stem cells in the blood, and then collect stem cells, a process called apheresis.
+Before a patient begins radiation or chemotherapy, doctors give the patient a medication to increase the number of stem cells in the blood.
+They then collect stem cells in a process called apheresis.

 After the stem cells are removed, the blood is returned to the body.
 There are two forms of stem cell transplantation:

 - Allogeneic stem cell transplants refer to stem cells that are taken from one person and given to another.
 With these transplants, the donor's cells must match the recipient's.